jdevfullstack-tutorials/what-is-github/README.md

 In tech, there are so many tools for your different projects.
-Now, the catch is that, you don't need to use them all.
+Now, the catch is that you don't need to use them all.
 You should be using them when it is really needed.
 For example, a Java framework, like
 Spring Boot is an excellent one when